silx-kit/silx/doc/source/Tutorials/io.rst

 Like standard python dictionaries, a `default` parameter can be used to specify a value to be returned if the given name is not a member of the group.

-Two methods are provided recursively visit all members of a group, :meth:`visit` and :meth:`visititems`.
+Two methods are provided ot visit recursively all members of a group, :meth:`visit` and :meth:`visititems`.
 The former takes as argument a *callable* with the signature `callable(name) -> None or return value`.
 The latter  takes as argument a *callable* with the signature `callable(name, object) -> None or return value` (`object` being a